-- Hand sanitizer.
+Hand sanitizer.

-- Coffee makers (household quality).
-The coffee maker becomes and remains property of George Mason University.
+> - Coffee makers (household quality).
+The coffee maker becomes and remains the property of George Mason University.

-- Paper plates, paper napkins and plastic cutlery (only for student groups in support of a particular event, reimbursed with food and beverage items through the Food and Beverage process.)
+> - Paper plates, paper napkins and plastic cutlery (only for student groups in support of a particular event, reimbursed with food and beverage items through the Food and Beverage process.)

+>

-Student Clubs and Organizations
+> Student Clubs and Organizations